KakaSena/react-concepts/README.md

 - **State Management** – Managing dynamic data within components
 - **React Hooks** – Using hooks like `useState`, `useEffect`, and others
 - **Conditional Rendering** – Rendering elements dynamically based on logic
+- **Refs and Portals** – Controlling elements directly and rendering components outside the DOM hierarchy
 - **And More** – Additional best practices and React patterns as I progress

 ## 🛠️ Tech Stack